Olezha83/Olezha83/README.md

   - HTML/CSS
   - JavaScript

-Now I'm taking Bohdan Stanchuk’s online course on React on udemy.com and consolidating my acquired skills in HTML/CSS/JS
+Now I'm taking Bohdan Stashchuk’s online course on React on udemy.com and consolidating my acquired skills in HTML/CSS/JS

 And feel excited about it!